fbpx

 If you’re planting more than one peony plant, make sure to space them two to four feet apart.
 The peonies can be planted 2 feet apart in small space gardens, although they might need a bit more attention as the plants grow.
 If space allows, planting peonies 3-4 feet apart allows each plant to stretch out, allowing the foliage to absorb sunlight and the roots to remain free of neighboring competition.

-Sorbet peony plants at garden center
+sorbet peony plants at garden center

 Growing Sorbet peonies in the garden